-- Stress fractures (tiny, hairline breaks) of the leg bone may cause sharp pain.
+- Stress fractures (tiny, hairline breaks) of the lower leg bone may cause sharp pain.

 - Tendonitis caused by partial tear in the tendon.